mfs409/jetlag-legacy/tutorials/tut_maze_game.md

 }
 ```

-## All the code, not shuffled around yet:
+## All the code, not shuffled around yet

 ```typescript
 import { initializeAndLaunch } from "../jetlag/Stage";